WgDksilva/Convert-Money/README.md

 <h2>
  👋 Hi, I'm Wagner !
 How are you ?
 Welcome.
 </h2>
-<P>This was another project completed and published on the web.
-Up to now, I am studying Front End Web Development on the teaching platform:
+<P>This project was done in completion of JavaScript module 2 along with another practical animated menu project, serving as a navigation menu between the temperature converter and speed converter pages.</P>
+<p>Teaching platform:
 <a href="https//rodolfomore.com.br/deviclub">DevClub.</a></P>

 <div style="flex-basis: 48%;">